Different Types of Physicians in the US

 - Get a less intense experience with higher learning

-- Prepare yourself for gruel of attending a university
+- Prepare yourself for the gruel of attending a university

 - Make up your mind on the medical specialty you want to choose